Four Important New Year’s Resolutions for Seniors

 Learn How to Use Technology

 Many seniors embrace the use of technology to keep up on the latest news or to video chat with grandchildren who live far away.
 Studies show that staying connected with friends and family has many health benefits for older adults, making it an ideal New Year’s resolution for seniors who have yet to jump aboard the technology train.
 This year, consider learning how to use a social media platform, like Facebook.
 You could also learn how to send a video message to a family member or friend from your cell phone.
-Ask a loved one for a tutorial or sign up for technology lessons (which are often free for seniors) at your local church, senior center, or assisted living community.
+Ask a loved one for a tutorial or sign up for virtual technology lessons, which are often free for seniors.

 Explore Long-term Living Options